 - The DVD release oddly adds the regular credits music and cuts back to the regular black background after a while.

 - In the episode "You're Getting Old", the credits are played briefly with silence.

 - The PJs lacked an ending theme, meaning this happened at the end of every episode (you wouldn't know it from the original network airings).
 This also carried over the logos, even that of Touchstone Television's (which has music on other shows).

-- The Family Guy episode "Brian and Stewie", which was an experimental episode with no music among other things, ended with this, though it was cut out when originally aired on FOX.
+- The Family Guy episode "Brian and Stewie" is a two-hander episode with no music at all.
+This extended to the credits, though it was cut out when originally aired on FOX.
 When it re-aired on [adult swim] a week later, it was left intact.